loyola-chicago-english/graduate-handbook/handbook.md

 # Regulations and Procedures

+## Advising

+The Director of Graduate Programs (abbreviated GPD) serves as faculty advisor for all M.A. students and for Ph.D. students prior to [Advancement to Candidacy].
+Students meet individually with the GPD prior to [Registration] each semester.
+Students are encouraged to meet with the GPD at other times and must do so when plans change (for instance, when contemplating [Withdrawal] from a course, [Leaves of Absence], or an [Incomplete]).

+Ph.D. students applying for faculty jobs are advised by the [Placement Officer].

 ## Course Loads

 A full-time student will usually carry three courses per semester, or, for Graduate Assistants entering the classroom as instructors, two courses and one teaching assignment.